noeal-dac/Animated-Lower-Thirds/README.md

 - Number icons.
 To easily identify each panel with the hotkey settings.
 - Themes.
 Acri, Dark, Rachni.
 - Visual Fixes

+Update v1.4 new features:
+- New memory slots design and more compact panel.
+- Customization options for the control panel.
+- Autoload.
+Automatically load the next memory slot.
+- Add custom Fonts from Google Fonts
+- Tooltips with the memory slot content.
+- More Hotkeys.
+Now you can load any memory slot.
+- Some fixes.